EciStg/order-placement/receipt/README.md

 -   [optional] Supply the date when the shipment was sent or omit `when` from the receipt
 -   [optional] Supply the date the shipment is expected to be delivered or omit whenExpected~ from the receipt

-Let us assume the Buyer has placed the following order (two code blocks down).
+Let us assume the Buyer has placed an order (two code blocks down).
 When the order has been fulfilled and shipped the Seller will POST a shipping receipt providing tracking information for one shipment with tracking number **T-LMNOP-123**.
 In the section below called UseCases, we will demonstrate other ways the receipt can be expressed.

     { "reference": { "referencesCount": 2,
                      "references": [ {"code": "PO-2159403-2",